 If you use WooCommerce, you can run a store that offers both retail and wholesale pricing.
 Wholesale Suite enables you to set wholesale prices for each product in your store.
 What’s more, you can create wholesale-only sections and products that only bulk buyers will be able to access.

 Do you have any questions about how to set pricing for wholesale and retail?
-Let’s talk about them in the comments section below!
+Let’s talk about them!